This article describes how to create a new contract draft automatically. It contains the following topics:

-After the Data tab has been configured, you can proceed with utilizing the features of the Attachments tab:
+- After the Data tab has been configured, you can proceed with utilizing the features of the Attachments tab:

 What type of files can I attach?

-The attachments can be up to 48MB each, and you can add a direct link to any of the following formats: csv, doc, docx, jpg, jpeg, pdf, png, txt, xls, xlsm, or xlsx.
+- The attachments can be up to 48MB each, and you can add a direct link to any of the following formats: csv, doc, docx, jpg, jpeg, pdf, png, txt, xls, xlsm, or xlsx.

 How do I use the Other tab?

-The last possible configuration of the new draft creation automation step is placed under Other tab and represents the customized message which will be sent to all document recipients.
+- The last possible configuration of the new draft creation automation step is placed under the Other tab and represents the customized message which will be sent to all document recipients.

 You can also control the exact signing order by turning the toggle on, as shown below:

 - This customization includes the data populated into the Representative name, Title, and Email address:

-When you are done setting up the signature details, just click Save and the configuration step will be successfully linked to your automation workflow:
+- When you are done setting up the signature details, just click Save, and the configuration step will be successfully linked to your automation workflow:

 Who becomes the owner of the new draft once the automation is run?

-In case you need to change this generic setup, you can do that by creating an additional automation step Share document right after the Create draft automation step.
+- In case you need to change this generic setup, you can do that by creating an additional automation step Share document right after the Create draft automation step.

-In this extra automation step, you can grant any collaborator full edit rights and privileges to send the new draft for signature.
+- In this extra automation step, you can grant any collaborator full edit rights and privileges to send the new draft for signature.

-They will then have almost the same permissions as the document owner themselves.
+- They will then have almost the same permissions as the document owner themselves.